A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Characterization of the planetary system

 \subsubsection{Radial-velocity model}

 In order to compensate for an expected offset between SOPHIE and HARPS-N RV measurements, the first element of the analysis of the RV variations is to adjust an independent zero point on each data set.
-The RV time series becomes: $RV\:-\:\braket{RV}_{\textsf{SET}}$.
+The RV time series becomes $RV\:-\:\braket{RV}_{\textsf{SET}}$.
 The parameters describing the eccentric Keplerian orbit are $T_{0}$, $P$, $e$, and $\omega$, as in Sect.~\ref{sec:transit_profile}, and the RV semi-amplitude $K$.
-The work presented by \citet{2018PASP..130d4504F} has shown that reparametrizing the fitted parameters as $T_{0}$, $\ln P$, $\ln K$, $\sqrt{e}\,\sin\omega$ and $\sqrt{e}\,\cos\omega$ forces $P$ and $K>0$, avoids biasing $K$ and prevents numerical overestimation of $e$, as well as helps to speed up the MCMC convergence. $T_{0}$ is set to correspond to the time of the third and most recent transit of the light curve prior to the first RV measurement, i.e., the closest from the RV time series acquired afterward.
+The work presented by \citet{2018PASP..130d4504F} has shown that reparameterizing the fitted parameters as $T_{0}$, $\ln P$, $\ln K$, $\sqrt{e}\,\sin\omega$, and $\sqrt{e}\,\cos\omega$ forces $P$ and $K>0$, avoids biasing $K$ and prevents the numerical overestimation of $e$, and helps to speed up the MCMC convergence.
+The photometric epoch $T_{0}$ is set to correspond to the time of the third and most recent transit of the light curve prior to the first RV measurement (i.e., the closest to the RV time series acquired afterward).
 Two white noise parameters $\sigma_{\textsf{HARPS-N}}$ and $\sigma_{\textsf{SOPHIE}}$ are added to the RV model to account for the jitter and instrumental noise \citep[e.g.,][]{2005blda.book.....G,2009MNRAS.393..969B}.